At Solar Power Rocks, our dream is to turn your thoughts of solar power for your home into reality

 Expected SREC payments were calculated by using the latest trade values in the SRECtrade database.
 The availability of feed-in tariffs were sourced from the Database of State Incentives for Renewables and Energy Efficiency.
 The higher the expected monthly payments, the higher the grade.

 If you don’t know what an SREC is, or how they work, check out this great SREC video

 Property Tax Exemption

-Unfortunately the Topeka General Assembly’s generosity has not yet extended to the rest of the tax code.
+Unfortunately the Kentucky Legislature's generosity has not yet extended to the rest of the tax code.
 In many states we’ve seen both sales and property tax exemptions for new residential solar power systems.
 No such exemptions exist here.
 Lawmakers in Frankfort can improve solar policy here significantly with a couple of laws; tax exemptions can save you thousands without ever actually draining the state’s coffers.

 About solar property tax exemptions: Property tax exemption status is a pretty big factor when putting together your investment considerations.
 Many argue that solar power adds approximately 20 times your annual electricity bill savings (if you are owning the system and not leasing.
 Leasing still has a positive impact on the ability to sell your home though, in our opinion).

 For many average-sized solar power systems on a house, that can mean $20,000 to your home value.
 (Edit April, 2014: Some companies, like Solar Mosaic, are starting to offer traditional style equity-based home loans for such a thing).
 An additional $20,000 in property tax basis in many states amounts to a big chunk of change owed back to the state.
 However, many states have complete exemptions from added taxes when you install solar on your home!

 The availability of a property tax exemption for solar energy was also sourced from the Database of State Incentives for Renewables and Energy Efficiency.
 The stronger the tax exemption, the higher the grade.